Morpheus3000/Morpheus3000.github.io/index.md

 ## Partha's piece of the Internet

-I hold a PhD from the Computer Vision Lab, under the Informatics Institute of the University of Amsterdam.
+I hold a PhD from the Computer Vision Lab ([Thesis available here](https://hdl.handle.net/11245.1/4624ce30-c65e-4b76-9e9b-de978ad6a01f)
+), under the Informatics Institute of the University of Amsterdam.
 I was supervised by [Prof. dr. Theo Gevers](https://staff.fnwi.uva.nl/th.gevers/) and [dr. Sezer Karaoglu](http://staff.science.uva.nl/~sezerk).
 My research interests are in physics based image understanding, using deep learning & traditional approaches.
 Specifically, tasks like image formation, light estimation and colour correction, etc. I am interested in levying these approaches to build efficient & stable AR/VR/Mixed Reality systems.
-[Thesis available here](https://hdl.handle.net/11245.1/4624ce30-c65e-4b76-9e9b-de978ad6a01f)

 ### News
 **2023**: Exploratory work on Transformers and physics based learning accepted at ICCV New Ideas in Vision Transformers, Paris!